How To Cook Slow Cooker Pork Chops and Gravy

 Pork chops in a slow cooker with corn starch and water

-Pour the cornstarch into the slow cooker and allow it to cook about thirty more minutes.
+Pour the cornstarch into the slow cooker and allow it to cook for about thirty minutes.

 Pork chops in a slow cooker with gravy

-Once everything cooks, you can begin to pull the pork off of the bone.
-It will be so tender that it’ll just fall right off.
+Once everything cooks, you can begin to pull the pork off the bone.
+It will be so tender that it will just fall right off.

-You can spoon out the bones before serving.
+You can spoon the bones out of the Crock Pot before serving.

 Pork chops in a slow cooker